 This is a new information system.

 This is an existing information system with changes that create new privacy risks.
 (Check all that apply.)

 Changes That Create New Privacy Risks (CTCNPR) a.
 Conversions d.
 Significant Merging g.
 New Interagency Uses b.
 Anonymous to Non-Anonymous e.
 New Public Access h.
 Internal Flow or Collection c.
 Significant System Management Changes f.
 Commercial Sources i.
 Alteration in Character of Data j.
-Other changes that create new privacy risks (specify):
+Other changes that create new privacy risks (specify): Video surveillance and building access card reader information is now being collected at a remote, unmanned, facility.
+Information regarding the sharing limited data with Salesforce was removed from the PIA as that project never moved forward and there is no sharing of data with Salesforce.

 This is an existing information system in which changes do not create new privacy risks, and there is not a SAOP approved Privacy Impact Assessment.

 This is an existing information system in which changes do not create new privacy risks, and there is a SAOP approved Privacy Impact Assessment.